ofbennett/nhs-prescribing-etl-pipeline/resources/data_dict.md

 | latitude | The latitude of the practice |

 ## bnf_info_dim_table
-A dimention table providing information about the nature of each medication from the ontology provided by the British National Formulary.
+A dimension table providing information about the nature of each medication from the ontology provided by the British National Formulary.

 | Column | Description |
 |--------|-------------|